matthiasmullie/mullie.eu/_posts/2016-04-20-don't-ask-that-question.md

 # Don't ask how

-When I get stuck, I'll often turn to [Google](https://www.google.com) or [StackOverflow](https://stackoverflow.com) to seek some guidance.
+When I get stuck, I'll first turn to [Google](https://www.google.com) or [StackOverflow](https://stackoverflow.com) to seek some guidance.
 Or try to find something similar in the project and see how it's done there.
 Asking "how" is often just laziness.
 Whatever the problem, someone somewhere has likely also